 3.2.
 Annual Charge.
-As compensation for the delivery of HP Capacity to Customer, Customer agrees to pay ECS an Annual Charge with a value equivalent to $_____________.
+As compensation for the delivery of HP Capacity to Customer, Customer agrees to pay ECS an Annual Charge of $_____________.
 Commencing the first month after the Start Date, the Annual Charge shall be payable in twelve equal monthly installments beginning the first month of each Contract Year.
 If the Start Date is on a day other than the first day of a month, Customer shall pay ECS an amount equal to one-twelfth of the first Contract Year's Annual Charge, prorated for the number of days in such month from and after the Start Date.
-The Annual Charge includes all local, state and federal taxes.
+The Annual Charge includes capital recovery costs for the Compressor Motor and the Interconnection Facilities and all local, state and federal taxes.

 3.3.
 Compression Services Charge.
 In addition to the Annual Charge, Customer shall pay ECS a monthly Compression Services Charge based upon the amount of Shaft Energy (other than buy through Shaft Energy) actually delivered to Customer each month pursuant to this Agreement.
 The Compression Services Charge shall be calculated as follows:

-The monthly Compression Services Charge for each month shall be a value equivalent to the product of the aggregate amount of Shaft Energy, including all Equivalent HP-hours, delivered to Customer during the second month preceding the month for which the Compression Services Charge is beingcalculated, multiplied by $_______ per HP-hr.
+The monthly Compression Services Charge for each month shall be $________ per HP-hr for the aggregate amount of Shaft Energy delivered to Customer during the second month preceding the month for which the Compression Services Charge is being calculated.
 For example, the monthly Compression Services Charge for May shall be based on the aggregate amount of Shaft Energy for the preceding March.

 The amount of Shaft Energy actually delivered to Customer each month shall be equal to the product of (i) the amount of kWh consumed by the Compressor Motor during such month, as measured by the Primary Meter times (ii) 1.341.

 3.4 Adjustments to Energy Pricing.
-The parties acknowledge that the Compression Services Charge was determined based on the price of electric energy to be purchased by ECS from the CDEC or theUtility which is, in turn, based on the price of electric energy CDEC or the Utility is to purchase from its wholesale supplier of electric energy (the "Wholesale Supplier").
+The parties acknowledge that the Compression Services Charge was determined based on the price of electric energy to be purchased by ECS from the CDEC or the Utility.
 Accordingly, the parties shall provide for adjustment to the terms of this Agreement as follows in the event that the price, inclusive of all charges, paid by ECS for electric energy changes in the future:

-(a) If the electric energy price ECS pays the CDEC under the No. 21 Schedule or the Utility under the Alternative Schedule increases as a result of an increase in the price the Wholesale Supplier charges CDEC or the Utility for electric energy, then ECS shall notify Customer of such increase and ECS, at Customer's option specified in writing, shall either (i) adjust the Compression Services Charge, in a written notice to Customer, to reflect the increase in price or (ii) invoice Customer for a cash payment for the incremental increase in the price of energy.
-If the price ECS pays decreases as a result in a decrease in the price the Wholesale Supplier charges CDEC or the Utility, ECS and Customer shall mutually agree in writing on an adjusted Compression Services Charge which reflects the incremental decrease in the price of energy.
+(a) If the electric energy price ECS pays the CDEC under the No. 21 Schedule or the Utility under the Alternative Schedule increases, then ECS shall notify Customer of such increase and ECS, at Customer's option specified in writing, shall either (i) adjust the Compression Services Charge, in a written notice to Customer, to reflect the increase in price or (ii) invoice Customer for a cash payment for the incremental increase in the price of energy.
+If the electric energy price ECS pays the CDEC under the No. 21 Schedule or the Utility under the Alternative Schedule decreases, then ECS shall notify Customer of such decrease and ECS, at Customer's option specified in writing, shall either (i) adjust the Compression Services Charge, in a written notice to Customer, to reflect the decrease in price or (ii) refund Customer a cash payment for the decrease in the price of energy.

 (b) If ECS is charged for additional charges by CDEC under the No. 21 Schedule or the Utility under the Alternative Schedule as a result of additional charges imposed upon CDEC or the Utility by the Wholesale Supplier, then ECS shall notify Customer of such charges and ECS shall invoice Customer for a cash payment for the additional charges.